-Verbal WM task The OSpan task was divided into practice and experimental trials.
+Verbal WM task.
+The OSpan task was divided into practice and experimental trials.
 For each trial, participants first heard a word in their L1 and then heard a simple equation, like 2+2=5, also in their L1.
 During the mathematical problems, participants saw the words TRUE or FALSE on each side of the screen, and they had to press the corresponding key (left-shift key for the word on the left, right-shift key for the word on the right) depending on whether the equation was correct or not.
 After each equation, they saw a fixation point for 500 ms and another pair of word-equation was presented.
 This process was repeated until the word RECALL or a linguistic equivalent in the L1 of the participant was shown on the screen, at which moment participants had to write on paper the words they had heard in the order they were presented.
 Chinese speakers were allowed to write their answers in pinyin.
 If homophones were written, they were considered correct (e.g., Adam for atom).
 Figure 6 shows a sample trial.